Need to talk? Call 1800 882 436.

 Resources and support

-Check out our handy guide to food and drink during pregnancy (infographic) that you can print off to stick on your fridge or keep in your bag.
+Check out our handy guide to food and drink during pregnancy (infographic).
+You can print it off to stick on your fridge or keep in your bag.

-Look at this quick reference table by the NSW Government Food Authority, to work out what’s safe to eat and what needs special precautions.
+Look at this quick reference table by the NSW Government Food Authority to work out what's safe to eat.

-Visit Food Standards Australia New Zealand for more information about mercury in fish and listeria.
+Visit Food Standards Australia New Zealand for more information about what foods to avoid during pregnancy.

 Speak to a maternal child health nurse